How to Grip a Pistol and Master Recoil

 -

-Once you can fire 6 shots in a row and maintain a good grip, you have the basics down.
-Note what it feels like and practice it, as it's easy to lose sense of what a proper grip is.
+Once you can fire 6 shots in a row and keep a good grip, you have a durable grip.

 -